SEAACA's Vaccination Clinic Hours:

 * Due to client volume, the line may be stopped at an earlier time.

 SEAACA's Veterinary Division monitors and maintains the health of all animals sheltered at the Animal Care Center.
-When dogs, cats and rabbits are adopted, SEAACA spays and neuters them before they go home or sets an appointment for the adopted animal to be altered at a future date.
+When dogs and are adopted, SEAACA spays and neuters them before they go home or sets an appointment for the adopted animal to be altered at a future date.
 The altering is included in the adoption fees.
 New owners are responsible for emergency medical care or after hour veterinarian services after the adoption.

-SEAACA Vaccination Clinic & Pet Licensing Information
+SEAACA Vaccination Clinic

 While we look forward to assisting you, wait times can be one to three hours, occasionally longer.
 Customers are assisted on a first come, first served basis.
 The clinic line may close sooner than the posted closure time due to client volume.